 Initial Bonus Rewards

 Another impressive benefit that comes with the Chase Sapphire Preferred® Card is the initial sign-up bonus available to qualified cardholders.
-Currently, Chase is offering an additional 50,000 rewards points to new cardholders when $4,000 or more in purchases are made with the credit card within the first three months after the account has been opened.
-If that rewards bonus isn’t enticing enough, account holders also have the opportunity to earn 5,000 bonus rewards points when an authorized user is added to the account within the first three months after the account is opened.
-For the authorized user rewards points bonus, a purchase must be made within that same three-month time period.
-The promotion is only available to new cardholders – those who have not received a new card member bonus within the previous 24 months on the Sapphire Preferred.
-Plus, you will not be approved if you have applied for more than 5 credit cards in the last 24 months.
+Currently, Chase is offering an additional 60,000 rewards points to new cardholders when $4,000 or more in purchases are made with the credit card within the first three months after the account has been opened.

 Additional Cardholder Chase Sapphire Preferred Benefits

 As a popular travel rewards card, the Chase Sapphire Preferred credit card comes with a number of additional benefits above and beyond its solid rewards points program.
 First, account holders do not pay foreign transaction fees for purchases made outside the United States.
-Card members who travel frequently out of the country can save a substantial amount by utilizing the Chase Sapphire Preferred credit card.
-In addition to the benefit of no foreign transaction fees, Chase Sapphire Preferred account holders also have no annual fee assessed on the card for the first year.
-However, after the first anniversary, an annual fee of $95 applies.
+Cardmembers who travel frequently out of the country can save a substantial amount by utilizing the Chase Sapphire Preferred credit card.
+An annual fee of $95 applies though.